12shubham1/ats_puzzle/signal_processing/README.md

 >
 > We think the signal might be linked to the arrival of trades, what do you think?

+## Key Result

+The signal is indeed linked to the arrival of trades.
+In particular, if the `signal stayed constant for 1s or less`, there was a trade arriving/identified in the trade data.`

 ## Approach

 The goal was to try and identify a pattern between the signal data and trade data.
 The general methodology was as follows: